zefryuuko/wads-final-project/README.md

 ## Technologies Used
 This project is made possible with these awesome software and libraries:
-- Node.js
+- Node.js: JavaScript runtime.
-- Express
+- Express: JavaScript web framework.
-- MongoDB
+- MongoDB: Database for all services but Auth and Gateway.
-- Mongoose
+- Mongoose: MongoDB extension that handles schema, also known as an Object Doucment Mapper (ODM).
-- MySQL
+- MySQL: Database for Authentication.
-- Firebase
+- Firebase: Hosting image and files.
-- axios
+- axios: HTTP client for JavaScript (used in Frontend).
+To request data from Frontend to Backend using API.
-- React
+- React: Frontend framework.
-- nginx
+- nginx: Web server.
+Used for web proxy and load balancing.
-- Docker
+- Docker: Containerization technology for building and containerizing applications.
-- watchtower
+- watchtower: Docker container that updates other running containers in the server.